ptr1337/archlinux-kernel-builder/README.md

         4 : BMQ by Alfred Chen
         5 : PDS by Alfred Chen
         6 : UPDS by TK-Glitch based on the work by Alfred Chen

+Leave this variable empty if you don't want to add a CPU Scheduler

 ### _compiler